httpoxy/httpoxy-org/index.md

  </dd>
 </dl>

 So, the bug was lying dormant for years, like a latent infection: pox.
+We imagine that many people may have found the issue over the years, but never investigated its scope in other languages and libraries.
+If you've found a historical discussion of interest that we've missed, let us know.